 If you are not putting enough water on your plants at each watering, then they will stress.
 Yes, we had been in a drought and need to cut back, but if you aren’t using water in the landscape to its full potential, then you are still just wasting it.

 How much water are you putting on your plants?

 Start by INCREASING the length of your drip irrigation cycles.
-Doing so, INCREASES the depth the water penetrates.
+Doing so INCREASES the depth the water penetrates.
 Which INCREASES deep soil moisture where it does not evaporate and is available to roots longer.
-Which then INCREASES the TIME between waterings which ultimately DECREASES the amount of water used!
+This then INCREASES the TIME between waterings, which ultimately DECREASES the amount of water used!

 So maybe you don’t know how many gallons per hour your drip emitters put out.
-Here’s a few ways to test:
+Here are a few ways to test:

 2. Or skip the math.
-Get a container, measure 1 gallon of water into it, mark the level of the water.
+Get a container, measure 1 gallon of water into it, and mark the water level.
 Pour the water out.
 Place the dripper into the marked container and run it for 1 hour.
-Lastly look at the level of water in comparison to the mark you made.
+Lastly, look at the level of water in comparison to the mark you made.

-1. Turn off the automatic timer or at least turn it back to 1 day per week.
+1. Turn off the automatic timer when not needed, in winter or at least turn it back to 1 day per week.
 Why?
 The timer doesn’t know if it has rained recently.
-The timer doesn’t know that today is 10 degrees or more cooler than yesterday.
+The timer doesn’t know that today is 10 degrees or cooler than yesterday.
 All of this factors affect water use!

-2. Check the lines frequently to make sure each dripper is running, is not clogged and there are no leaks.
+2. Check the lines frequently to ensure that each dripper is running, is not clogged, and has no leaks.